seek-oss/playroom/.changeset/rich-geese-confess.md

 start: Disable webpack error overlay

 Prevent the default webpack dev server error overlay from blocking the preview frames in `start` mode.
-Playroom handles it's own errors, and this would block the preview frames and need to be dismissed manually.
+Playroom handles its own errors, and this would block the preview frames and need to be dismissed manually.